 As expected, most of the complexity of this procedure lies in compiling the circuit of the diagonal cluster.
-In fact, each cluster was diagonalized with at most eight { CNOT} gates.
-The total number of { CNOT} gates required for diagonalizing all the clusters is 320.
-Since the diagonalizing circuit has to be uncomputed, we required precisely 640 { CNOT} gates in cluster diagonalization.
-On the other hand, each diagonal cluster needed at most 260 { CNOT} gates or approximately one { CNOT} gate per Pauli string.
-The total number of { CNOT} gates needed to compile all the 64 diagonal clusters is 16512 { CNOT} gates.
-Therefore, we need 17152 { CNOT} gates to compile the $W_{\mu\nu}$ part of the Hamiltonian.
+In fact, the total number of { CNOT} gates required for diagonalizing all the clusters is $2 \times 320 = 640$.
+On the other hand, the total number of { CNOT} gates needed to compile all 64 diagonal clusters is 16,512.
+Therefore, we use 17,152 { CNOT} gates to compile one plaquette term of the Hamiltonian.